erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 V(vp, x, P(pp, x, w)) = \text{accept} \implies P \text{ knows } w : C(x, w) = 0
 $$

-Well, what does it mean to “know” here?
+Well, what does it mean to "know" here?
 Informally, $P$ knows $w$ if this $w$ can be somehow extracted from the prover $P$.
 The way we do that is kind of torturing the $P$ until it spits out $w$.
 Let us give the formal definition now.

 Formally, an argument system $(S, P, V)$ is _(adaptively)_ knowledge-sound for some circuit $C$, if for every polynomial time adversary $A = (A_0, A_1)$ such that: